AnicetNgrt/flore1/README.md

 ## <a name="refresh"></a>Refresh [class](#classes)
 You can "feed" the Refresh class with a `(function, *args, **kwars)` tuple.
 It will add it to it's execution stack.
 Everytime you ask the Refresh to "do" it will call all the `function(*args, **kwargs)` from its stack, compute execution time and wait if the execution time was too fast, or ask all the function that have their attribute `sync` set to `True` in its stack to "skip" frames if it was too slow.
 Therefore the Refresh class is there for frame stabilisation purposes and speed stabilisation purposes.
-For more details see [R]
+For more details see the docs on its [methods](#refresh-methods).
 ### <a name="refresh-methods"></a>Methods
 - [\_\_init\_\_](#refresh-init)
 - [terminate](#refresh-terminate)